 Despite the loss of significance, Dolbadarn remained the administrative center of the royal court, and at the beginning of the 14th century, even small repairs were made.
 During the Welsh rebellion of Owain Glyndŵr from 1400, the castle could serve as a prison.
 However, little is known about the later history of the castle.
 Probably it served as a private residence, because the external stone stairs of the keep were added no later than in the middle of the eighteenth century.
 From the end of the eighteenth century, it remained in ruin.

 The entirety of the castle was surrounded by a curtain wall with a height of 5 meters.
-To the east of the keep there was a four-sided tower.
+To the west of the keep there was a four-sided tower.
 Similar, but only in the shape of a symmetrical rectangle, was erected in the south corner, it protected the entrance to the castle.
 In the northern part there was a rectangular building of the great hall, measuring 15 x 8 meters, connecting by the shorter sides with the east and west defensive walls.
-The door was in each of the long sides.
 It was a place for giving meals, feasts and taking guests.
+It had doors in each of the long sides.
+At the north-eastern corner near one of the entrances to the building, a latrine was placed on the outside of the defensive wall.
+Also on the opposite south side of the great hall was a smaller, rectangular building attached to the wall.
+Perhaps it had auxiliary and economic functions in relation to the hall.
 The eastern part of the castle was occupied by another rectangular building, probably built already in English times, at the end of the 13th century.
 The original entrance gate to the courtyard could be in the south-west side, which has disappeared today.

 Davis P.R., Castles of the Welsh Princes, Talybont 2011.